 How to Apply for Pro Deals

 If you think you might qualify for a pro deal from a manufacturer, go to their web site and find the page that describes their Pro Deal application process.
-Applying for each of these programs, takes a lot of work, but it can save you a lot of money if you get accepted.
+Applying for each of these programs can save you a lot of money if you get accepted.
 Here are a few examples:

 For example, say you’re an active duty serviceman in the US Army.
-You’d go the US Army Team Page at Promotive.com (click for a full list of qualified teams) and you’d see that many brands offer pro deal discounts to eligible applicants.
+You’d add that group as an affiliation in your user profile and you’ll see that many brands offer pro deal discounts to eligible applicants.
 These range from tactical manufacturers like Leupold, Fenix, and Bushnell to mainstream outdoor brands including Big Agnes, Scarpa, Garmont, Suunto, Delorme, Gregory, Old Town, Raleigh and Diamondback Bicycles, Sawyer, Leki, Icelantic and Nemo Equipment, just to name a few.